 Dianna grew up in North Reading, Massachusetts prior to moving to Virginia Beach, Virginia in late 2020.
 She has a Bachelor’s of Arts in English and Communications from Framingham State University.

 Dianna has been the editor of BayLines Express, BSCB’s monthly newsletter, since 2021.
 Prior to this, she was co-editor of our former, quarterly newsletter, BayLines.
 She also serves on BSCB’s Membership Committee.
 In addition, she manages BSCB’s social media accounts on Facebook and X (formerly Twitter).
-She has held several professional consulting positions as a content writer, social media manager, and marketing & outreach contact.
+She has held several professional consulting positions as a content writer, social media manager, and in marketing & outreach.

 Dianna loves animals, and in her spare time she likes to read sci-fi and fantasy novels, as well as write creative pieces.
 She also enjoys swimming and playing video games.
-She is also a content creator for two personal YouTube channels, one which focuses on blindness and other “real life” content, and a second channel for gaming.
+She is also a content creator for two personal YouTube channels, one which focuses on blindness and other “real life” content, and a second, more successful channel for gaming.